-The benefits of a massage membership program go well beyond generating more stabilized, predictable income.
+The benefits of a massage membership program go well beyond generating a more stabilized, predictable income.
 Let’s discuss:

-1. Stay top-of-mind of with your clients
+1. Stay top-of-mind with your clients

 For most massage therapists, relationship building is the cornerstone of success.
 Your clients need to trust you in order to continue regular visits and to refer family and friends.
 However, we all have clients that tend to fall off the radar.
 Life happens!
 Maybe they got a new job or had a baby.
 Suddenly, their appointments are scheduled farther and farther apart.
 By creating a massage membership program, your client has an automatic reminder to carve out time for a monthly visit.

 It’s easier for clients to create better habits when they’re coming back to see you much more frequently.
 Dedicated time for a massage each month allows them to relieve stress and anxiety, manage injury prevention, emphasize self-care, and focus on healthy choices for their bodies.

 According to AMTA, 46% of people who got a massage in 2018 were over the age of 44.
 Good health and wellness habits can set this demographic up for more longevity and mobility in later years.